Jaygeepd/tripscribe/README.md

 ```

-`GET /accounts/{accountId}/journeys` Return a list of journeys tied to the given account
+`GET /accounts/{accountId}/trips` Return a list of trips tied to the given account

 Response